-Table calculations enable you to easily create on-the-fly metrics, which are similar to formulas found in spreadsheet tools like Excel.
-These columns will show up as green in the data table, rather than as blue (dimensions), or orange (measures).
+Table calculations make it easy to create on-the-fly metrics.
+They are similar to formulas found in spreadsheet tools like Excel.
+Table calculations appear as green columns in the data table, rather than as blue columns (dimensions) or orange columns (measures).

-Although table calculations are similar to the regular fields in Looker, there are some important differences:
+Although table calculations are similar to dimensions and measures, there are some important differences:

 - Table calculations give anyone the ability to create new fields, as opposed to regular fields, which require that you have development permissions and understand LookML.